 71.010.
-Per Capita Dues
+Per Capita and Prorated Dues

 There is no exception to the constitutional requirement for uniform per capita dues.
-All payments to RI shall be at the current rate of exchange as determined by RI for each semiannual period.
-(June 1998 Mtg., Bd.
+Per capita and prorated dues will be invoiced based on the US Dollar amounts and converted into local currency where appropriate.
+Rotary International per capita and prorated dues are nonrefundable.
+(June 2020 Mtg., Bd.
 Dec.
-348)
+190)